wilfierd/ISD-2025-Optistock/README.md

       DB_USER=your_db_username
       DB_PASSWORD=your_db_password
 If you want to do a clean install, consider using npm ci instead of npm install.

 Running the Project

 After installation, you can start the project using:

       npm run dev

-This project uses Node.js and has a `node_modules` folder that is **not tracked** in Git.
-To get started: